-- reflects a for 1 stock split of our shares of common stock; - reflects the conversion of all outstanding shares of our Class A Senior Convertible Preferred Stock, Class B Senior Convertible Preferred Stock and Junior Convertible Preferred Stock into shares, in the aggregate, of our common stock upon the closing of this offering; - reflects 7,975 shares of common stock (on a pre-stock split basis) issued to AC Management LLC, an affiliate of the Company whose units are owned by members of our management.
+- reflects a 103-for-1 stock split of our shares of common stock; - reflects the conversion of all outstanding shares of our Class A Senior Convertible Preferred Stock, Class B Senior Convertible Preferred Stock and Junior Convertible Preferred Stock into 66,235,546 shares, in the aggregate, of our common stock upon the closing of this offering, which reflects the impact of increases in the stated capital of our Class A Senior Convertible Preferred Stock and Class B Senior Convertible Preferred Stock from March 31, 2013 through an assumed closing date of June 26, 2013 due to the accrual of dividends paid-in-kind; - reflects 821,411 (adjusted for treatment of fractional shares) shares of common stock held by AC Management LLC, an affiliate of the Company whose units are owned by members of our management.
 Gogo Inc. is the managing member of AC Management LLC, and thereby controls AC Management LLC, and as a result AC Management LLC is consolidated into our consolidated financial statements.
-As a result of such consolidation, the 7,975 shares are not considered outstanding for purposes of our financial statements, including net income (loss) per share attributable to common stock; - gives effect to the issuance of shares of common stock in this offering; - reflects the sale of shares of common stock by the selling stockholders named in this prospectus in this offering; - assumes no exercise by the underwriters of their option to purchase additional shares; - assumes that the initial public offering price of our common stock will be \$ per share (which is the midpoint of the price range set forth on the cover page of this prospectus); and - gives effect to amendments to our certificate of incorporation and bylaws to be adopted prior to the completion of this offering.
+As a result of such consolidation, the 821,411 (adjusted for treatment of fractional shares) shares are not considered outstanding for purposes of our financial statements, including net income (loss) per share attributable to common stock; - gives effect to the issuance of 11,000,000 shares of common stock in this offering; - assumes no exercise by the underwriters of their option to purchase additional shares; and - gives effect to amendments to our certificate of incorporation and bylaws to be adopted prior to the completion of this offering.